Amaan09/dappier-job-app-api/README.md

 ## Overview

-The Dappier Job Application API is a RESTful API built using NestJS that allows users to upload their resumes and job descriptions.
-It utilizes a RAG (Retrieve and Generate) model to provide feedback or generate questions about the uploaded content.
-This API serves as the backend for the Dappier job application system.
-It interacts with a RAG model flask backend.
+The Dappier Job Application API is a RESTful service built using NestJS, designed to power the Dappier job application system.
+It enables users to upload resumes and job descriptions, which are then processed by an integrated RAG (Retrieve and Generate) model to provide actionable feedback and generate interview questions.
+The API is configured to securely interact with a Flask backend hosting the RAG model and utilizes AWS S3 and MongoDB for data storage solutions.

 ## Features

-- **Resume and Job Description Upload:** Users can upload resumes and job descriptions via the API.
-- **Feedback Generation:** The RAG model processes the uploaded data to generate feedback and potential interview questions.
-- **Secure Data Handling:** Utilizes AWS S3 for file storage and MongoDB for structured data storage.
+- **Cloud-Based Storage:** The system leverages AWS S3 for efficient resume and job description file storage.

-- **JWT Authentication:** Protects endpoints using JSON Web Tokens for secure user authentication.
+- **Robust Authentication:** Implements JWT-based authentication for secure login and signup processes, ensuring user-wise authorization.
+Passwords are securely hashed before database storage.

+- **Comprehensive API Architecture:** The NestJS project is structured with clearly defined modules, controllers, services, repositories, and domain entities for optimal performance and scalability.

+- **User Management:** Features comprehensive user management through a dedicated User module, which includes a repository and controller.
+Has facilities for user sign-up and login, enhanced by password hashing, and utilizes a UserContext decorator for extracting user information from authentication tokens.

+- **Flexible File Handling:** Incorporates a File Upload module and Resume module to manage and control file uploads and resume-specific operations, respectively.
+Resumes and user entities are timestamped with creation and update dates.

+- **Server-Side Communication & Authentication:** Employs HMAC signatures for secure server-to-server communication between the NestJS backend and the Flask AI model backend.

+- **AI-Powered Feedback & Question Generation:** Deploys endpoints for chat completion and resume training, interacting with a Flask-hosted AI model.
+The API provides dynamically generated feedback and interview questions based on uploaded data.

+- **Content Transformation Utilities:** Includes utilities for converting object notation from snake_case to camelCase and vice versa to maintain consistency across different system components.

+- **Continuous AI Model Training:** The API supports resume training with the AI model, storing only successful training outcomes in the database while providing user notifications for failed training attempts, prompting re-uploads.

+This comprehensive suite of features not only streamlines the job application process but also enhances user interactions through intelligent feedback generation and secure data management practices.

 ## Project Structure